Teaching and Research Fellow

 Email: F dot Gotoh dot 1 at warwick dot ac dot uk

-I convene and teach the MA module International Relations of the Asia Pacific (PO920) and am the coordinator of East Asia Study Group.
+I convene and teach the MA modules International Relations of the Asia Pacific (PO920) and East Asian Development Policies (PO9B5) and am the coordinator of the East Asia Study Group.
 I obtained a PhD from the Department of Politics and International Studies at the University of Warwick in March 2018.
 I wrote my doctoral thesis entitled ‘The Political Economy of the Japanese Credit Market: Social Norms versus Financial Globalisation’ under the co-supervision of Dr Timothy J. Sinclair and Professor Christopher W. Hughes.
-The thesis explores the conflict between Japanese society’s anti-liberal, anti-free market norms and financial globalisation from a Neo-Gramscian perspective.
-Before starting my doctoral research, I conducted corporate credit research and formulated credit investment strategy at the Industrial Bank of Japan (IBJ), Merrill Lynch and UBS.
+The thesis explores the conflict between Japanese society’s anti-liberal, anti-free market norms and American-led liberal global norms (promoting capital and labour mobility) from a Neo-Gramscian perspective.
+Before starting my doctoral research, I conducted corporate credit research and formulated credit investment strategy at the Industrial Bank of Japan (IBJ), Merrill Lynch and UBS (Union Bank of Switzerland).

 - Nippon Kurejitto Shijyo no Tokucho to Toushi Bunseki (Features of the Japanese Credit Market and Investment Analysis).
 Tokyo: Chuokeizai-sha.
 2014.